ExpressionEngine/ExpressionEngine-User-Guide/docs/pro/troubleshooting.md

 ### ExpressionEngine Pro shows as "unlicensed", "unknown", "invalid key", or "missing key"

+- If you have recently made updates to your settings or switch domains in your ExpressionEngine Store licenses, then this may be temporary.
+A page refresh may resolve the issue in this case.

-If Pro shows one of these statuses then ensure that your purchased Pro license is attached to a site and double check that your license key in your Site Settings correctly matches the site license key for which your Pro product is attached.
+- Ensure that your purchased Pro license is attached to a site and double check that your license key in your Site Settings correctly matches the site license key for which your Pro product is attached.
 For more information on purchasing a license and installing your key read through the [installation docs](pro/installation.md#purchasing-an-expressionengine-pro-license).

 ### A License Error alert shows in the Control Panel